 Bhutia and former players call for reforms after FIFA ban on All India Football Federation

-Bengaluru, August 16: Indian football great Bhaichung Bhutia termed the FIFA's decision to ban Indian football very harsh, but in it also saw an opportunity to get the country's sport in order.
+Bengaluru, August 16: While many Indian football greats including Bhaichung Bhutia have termed the FIFA's decision to ban All Indian Football Federation (AIFF) very harsh, they are also seeing the positive sides of it to to get the country's sport in order.

 India was suspended by football's global governing body -- FIFA -- for undue influence from third parties, the development jeopardising the country's prospects of hosting the Under-17 Women's World Cup, scheduled to be held from from October 11 to 30.